 Then the prior distribution over temperatures is exactly given by the multivariate normal distribution $\cN(\bm, \bK + \sigma^2 \bGamma)$.
 Let us denote $\bK_{\sigma^2} = \bK + \sigma^2 \bGamma$ for conciseness.
 Then, we can exactly evaluate the marginal probability of $\bT\in\RR^n$ under the prior distribution following

-which can be used as maximisation objective to tune model hyperparameters such that the observed temperatures $\bT$ have the greatest possible likelihood under the prior.
+which can be used as a maximisation objective to tune model hyperparameters such that the observed temperatures $\bT$ have the greatest possible likelihood under the prior.
 In practice, we prefer working with the marginal log-likelihood for computational stability.
-It is given by closed-form by
+It is given in closed-form by